EndPointCorp/end-point-blog/2020/10/16/the-pragmatic-programmer-20th-anniversary-edition.html.md

 ### A classic

-This book is part of our company’s [“work philosophy canon”](https://www.endpoint.com/blog/2018/05/07/work-philosophy-canon) and that I ask every software developer at End Point to read, so for that reason and others I wanted to be familiar with the new edition and make sure it is still something I want to recommend so broadly.
+This book is part of our company’s [“work philosophy canon”](https://www.endpoint.com/blog/2018/05/07/work-philosophy-canon) that I ask every software developer at End Point to read, so for that reason and others I wanted to be familiar with the new edition and make sure it is still something I want to recommend so broadly.

-The book is also required reading for university courses at Cornell ([CS 3110: Data Structures and Functional Programming](https://www.cs.cornell.edu/courses/cs3110/2020sp/reflections.html)) and the University of Washington ([CSE 331: Software Design and Implementation](https://courses.cs.washington.edu/courses/cse331/19au/quizzes.html)).
+The book is also required reading for university courses at Cornell ([CS 3110: Data Structures and Functional Programming](https://www.cs.cornell.edu/courses/cs3110/2020sp/reflections.html)) and the University of Washington ([CSE 331: Software Design and Implementation](https://courses.cs.washington.edu/courses/cse331/19au/quizzes.html)), probably among others!

 I first read this book 19 years ago and really enjoyed it.
 I found that it clearly expressed many useful concepts I had stumbled upon in my own programming experience.
-More importantly, it showed me other helpful tips and warned of pitfalls.
-Having that all collected in book form with concise, memorable chapter names and tips gave me and others a shared vocabulary to use in our work.
+More importantly, it gave me other helpful guidance and warned of pitfalls.
+Having that all collected in book form with concise, memorable chapter names and tips gave me more shared vocabulary to use with others in our work.

 I also enjoyed reading the new 20th anniversary edition.
 It did not have the same personal impact, which is to be expected since I am at a very different point in my programming career, technical reading, and life experience.
-But I think the book has great or even increased power for new readers.
+But I think the new edition has as great or even increased power for new readers.

 ### Overview of changes

 The authors estimate that around 75% of the text has changed, and that seems about right.
 A few areas that stood out to me were:

 * The now widely-known adage “don’t repeat yourself” originally meant primarily not to duplicate knowledge, that each piece of data should appear in only one canonical location.
 Over time, “don’t repeat yourself” has been more often used to preach against copying and pasting code.
 While that is also a good general rule, it has been oversimplified and turned into a blanket prohibition.
-Dave & Andy mention cases where duplicating code is the right thing to do, because the problem space is not the same and factoring out all such code duplication will make later changes far more complicated and the code more difficult to change.
+Dave & Andy mention cases where duplicating code is the right thing to do, because the problem space is not the same and factoring out all such code duplication will make later changes far more complicated as the code has to behave differently for different callers.

 * Computer security was not nearly as big of a concern when they were writing the first edition in the late 1990s, and now that almost every computer is networked and attackers are motivated to reach every system from anywhere in the world, they gave the topic more attention.